 The JFRC also offers wireless access in the information commons/library and "Rinaldo's Cafe."
 If students wish to avail themselves of this service, once in Rome they will be provided with the electronic information necessary for accessing the Internet through the JFRC's system.
 They also may need to acquire a wireless access card in Rome to ensure compatibility.
 In deciding whether to take a personal computer with them, students should bear in mind that it represents that much more valuable personal property for them to look out for while they are abroad.

-On-campus - contact Maurizio Morretti or SLAs
+On-campus - contact Maurizio Morretti or your Resident Assistant

 The Information Commons (IC) opened in January 2011, completing Phase I of the Insieme per il futuro campaign to renovate the JFRC.
 The IC is a model of energy efficiency and sustainable development, maximizing the use of energy consumed and minimizing the impact on the environment, and is a beautiful work of architecture.
 This facility is one of the most technologically advanced libraries in Rome, an appropriate home for one of the largest collection of English books in the city.

-Students will find access to WiFi, computers, and study rooms equipped with state-of-the art technology.
+Students will find access to WiFi, computers, and study rooms equipped with state-of-the-art technology.